opc-proxy/docs/source/connectors.rst

 exchanged.
 As storage engine for data schemas we are using the `Confluent SchemaRegistry <https://www.confluent.io/confluent-schema-registry/>`_, which is necessary for this library.
 In the future a ``JSON`` based serialization option will be available and so the additional complexity of a schema registry will not be required anymore (see `issue #4 <https://github.com/opc-proxy/KafkaConnectorLib/issues/4>`_).

+The OPC-Proxy Kafka-connector repository can be found at `gitHub-KafkaConnectorLib <https://github.com/opc-proxy/KafkaConnectorLib>`_.
+You find all its configuration options in the :ref:`Configuration` section.

 Data Streams
 """"""""""""